How to Use Free Fonts Legally Without Breaking Copyright Laws

 Finally, develop a system for keeping records.
 When you download a font, save a copy of its license agreement in a project folder.
 This paperwork is your get-out-of-jail-free card.

-It's a simple habit that can save you from huge headaches down the line, and frankly, it’s what separates the pros from the amateurs.
+This simple habit can save you from huge headaches down the line, and it’s what separates the pros from the amateurs.

 Common Pitfalls and How to Avoid Them

 One of the biggest mistakes I see creators make is passing around font files.
-Here's a classic example: you design a site for a client and, trying to be helpful, you send them a folder with the font files you used.
+Here's a classic example: you design a site for a client.
+Trying to be helpful, you send them a folder with the font files you used.

 That's almost always a big no-no. As the legal experts at CrowdSpring make clear, your license is for you, not for your client.